You can translate the document:

 The integration views created for combining the different base views are stored in this folder.
 Additional subfolders can be created for grouping the related integration views.

-3 - Business entities
+3 - Business Entities

 The interfaces representing the business entities will be stored at this level.
 Additional subfolders can be added.
-The implementation views, since they are not going to be directly accessed by the client application, can remain in the integration level.
+The implementation views, since they are not going to be directly accessed by the client application, can remain at the integration level.

-4 - Report views
+4 - Report Views

 Interfaces representing the pre-built reports published to the final application will be stored in this folder.

-5 - Data services
+5 - Data Services

 This folder stores data services: